spraakbanken/swell-project/Normalization_guidelines.md

    det är stora skillnader   &nbsp; &larr; "stora" is further away from the original ("mycket")

-   det är stor skillnad &larr; The form of the content word is changed, which we regard as a bigger change
+   det är stor skillnad   &nbsp; &larr; The form of the content word is changed, which we regard as a bigger change

 4. Positive assumption.